Henry Tate enters the cane refining business

 Official opening of SPLENDA® sucralose plant in Singapore

-Tate & Lyle opened a new sucralose plant in Singapore, marking the Company’s largest investment to date in Asia.
+Tate & Lyle opened a new sucralose plant on Jurong Island in Singapore.

 Acquisition of 80% interest in G. C. HAHN & Co.